Siege of Nice: Arrival of the relief force

-Barbarossa withdrew his fleet a few hours before the arrival of a Spanish-Italian relief fleet led Andrea Doria, carrying a contingent of tercios under Alfonso D'Avalos and the army of Charles III of Savoy.
+Barbarossa withdrew his fleet a few hours before the arrival of a Spanish-Italian relief fleet led by Andrea Doria, carrying a contingent of tercios under Alfonso D'Avalos and the army of Charles III of Savoy.
 Although he lost four galleys in a storm before landing, Doria bombarded the French positions in Villefranche before disembarking D'Avalos, who successfully made its way to the Nice citadel.

 Barbarossa displayed great reluctance to attack Doria after the latter was put in difficulty by the weather.
 It was suggested that there was some tacit agreement between Barbarossa and Doria, especially as Barbarossa had been for a long time in negotiations with the emperor to potentially change sides.
 However, Doria's losses during the storm had been small and his fleet was still dangerous at the moment of Barbarossa's retreat.

 Some sources say that the last night before leaving, Barbarossa plundered the city, burned parts of it, and took 5,000 captives.
 However, Spanish accounts are unanimous that it was the French who burned the town, and Sir Godfrey Fisher quotes the French Marshal Vieilleville as saying: “The town of Nice was sacked in defiance of the capitulation terms, and it was then burned.
 But for this one must not blame Barbarossa and his troops, for they were already far off when this happened… This was put upon the unfortunate Barbarossa in order to uphold the honour and reputation of France, indeed Christendom itself.”